Need to know

 Dimplex DHCERA20E tower (ceramic) electric heater

-*Based on 500 hours of use: 6 hours a day for 3 months, with peak pricing at 30c/kWh
+*Based on 500 hours of use: 6 hours a day for 3 months, with peak pricing at 40c/kWh for electric appliances or 4c/MJh for gas.

-With many people living month-to-month (and even week-to-week), a cheaper electric heater with slightly higher running costs may be a more feasible option than dropping thousands of dollars on an air conditioning system.
+On the other hand, with many people currently balancing the cost of living month-to-month (or even week-to-week), a cheaper electric heater with slightly higher running costs may be a more feasible option than dropping thousands of dollars on a reverse-cycle air conditioning system.

 "The more you use your heater, the more important it is to make sure that it is the most efficient type you can get, and also that you're using it as effectively as possible," says Chris.